tium128/RESPLE/README.md

 </div>
 <br>

-This the offcial repository for RESPLE, the first B-spline-based recursive state estimation framework for estimating 6-DoF dynamic motions.
+This is the offcial repository for RESPLE, the first B-spline-based recursive state estimation framework for estimating 6-DoF dynamic motions.
 Using RESPLE as the estimation backbone, we developed a unified suite of direct LiDAR-based odometry systems, including:
 * LiDAR-only odometry (LO)
 * LiDAR-inertial odometry (LIO)
 * Multi-LiDAR odometry (MLO)